luisgrases/pysmine/README.md

 Pysmine is simply a set of decorator functions that provide Behavior Driven Development capabilities to python unittest testing framework or pytest.

 ## Benefits
-All Behavior Driven Development benefits
+All Behavior Driven Development benefits.
-No need to change current configurations
+No need to change current configurations.
-No need to use a separate test runner
+No need to use a separate test runner.
-Light-weight
+Light-weight.

 ## Installation
 ```